Google Maps Scraper - Business Data, Reviews & Leads avatar

 Tips

-• Use a proxy for reliable extraction — Google blocks datacenter IPs
+• Keep the residential proxy — Google blocks datacenter IPs on Maps search.

 Limitations